Writer Profile

 Michito Tsuruoka

-I specialize in European politics and international relations, and have primarily researched NATO (North Atlantic Treaty Organization).
-However, this naturally leads to an interest in alliances other than NATO.
-As a Japanese person, the Japan-US alliance is a given, but I also cannot take my eyes off the United States' other alliances.
+My specialization is European politics and international relations, with a focus on NATO (North Atlantic Treaty Organization).
+However, this naturally leads to an interest in alliances beyond NATO.
+As a Japanese citizen, the Japan-U.S. alliance is a given, but I also cannot take my eyes off other U.S. alliances.

-In this context, last November, I had the opportunity to visit Australia, although it was a grueling lecture tour of three cities in five days.
-It was a perfect opportunity to see the US-Australia alliance up close.
+In this context, I had the opportunity to visit Australia last November, despite a grueling lecture tour schedule of three cities in five days.
+It was a perfect opportunity to observe the U.S.-Australia alliance firsthand.

-Drawing an analogy with US-UK relations, I repeatedly proposed the hypothesis to my counterparts that "for Australia, the alliance with the US is part of its DNA," and not a single person denied it.
+Drawing an analogy from U.S.-UK relations, I repeatedly proposed the hypothesis to my counterparts that "for Australia, the alliance with the U.S. is part of its DNA," and not a single person denied it.
 From our discussions, two points are particularly noteworthy, including the differences with Japan.

-First, the seriousness of their criticism of the Trump administration, including among government officials, was impressive.
-There is a strong sense that "if the US makes a wrong decision, it will directly affect Australia, and there is no escape."
-For Australia, which has participated in almost all of America's wars, the US president's decisions are directly linked to their own life and death.
-The degree of this sense of reality differs from that of Japan.
+First, the seriousness with which they—including government officials—criticized the Trump administration was impressive.
+There is a strong sense that "if the U.S. makes a wrong decision, it directly affects Australia, and there is no escape."
+For Australia, which has participated in almost all U.S. wars, the decisions of the U.S. President are directly linked to their own life and death.
+The degree of this realistic sensation differs from that in Japan.

-Second, there is a lively debate in Australia regarding the ultimate choice in foreign relations: whether to stick with the US or defect to China.
-However, in reality, in light of history, culture, and language, the possibility of parting ways with the US is nearly zero.
-Even if they take different positions from the US on individual policies, when the fate of the nation is at stake, their identity as Anglo-Saxons is likely to play a major role.
+Second, there is a lively debate in Australia regarding the ultimate choice in foreign relations: whether to stick with the U.S. or defect to China.
+However, in reality, in light of history, culture, and language, the possibility of parting ways with the U.S. is nearly zero.
+Even if they differ with the U.S. on individual policies, when the fate of the nation is at stake, their identity as Anglo-Saxons is highly likely to play a major role.

-This is not to say that international relations should be explained by race.
-Nevertheless, the point that "it is impossible for the Japan-US relationship to imitate the US-UK relationship" remains persistent.
-There seems to be something that cannot be overcome even by the introduction of state-of-the-art fighter jets or constitutional reform.
+I am not suggesting that international relations should be explained by race.
+Nevertheless, the observation that "it is impossible for the Japan-U.S. relationship to imitate the U.S.-UK relationship" remains persistent.
+There likely exists something that cannot be overcome by the introduction of state-of-the-art fighter jets or constitutional amendments.
 This cannot be ignored.

-Personally, I take the realist position that alliances are based on cold calculations of national interest.
-However, looking at the US-Australia alliance as described above, the validity of constructivism, which emphasizes ideas and identity, cannot be denied.
+Personally, I take a realist position that alliances are based on cold calculations of national interest.
+However, looking at the U.S.-Australia alliance as described above, one cannot deny the validity of constructivism, which emphasizes ideas and identity.

 Diplomacy like that of 18th or 19th-century Europe, where alliances were flexibly rearranged according to changes in national interest, is difficult in today's world.
-It would be ironic if the culmination of the 21st century were a return to alliances based on DNA, but that is precisely why this field has a human element and remains endlessly fascinating.
+It would be ironic if the destination of the 21st century is a return to "DNA-based alliances," but that is precisely why this field has a human element and remains endlessly fascinating.

 *Affiliations and titles are as of the time of publication.